elliot-100/britishcycling-clubs/README.md

-Example script `example_manager_member_counts.py` loads club ID and credentials from `config.ini` (you'll need to copy `config_dist.ini`, populate and rename to `config. ini`).
-It then retrieves and prints the number of active, expired and new/pending club member counts from the club's Club Manager pages.
+Example script `example_manager_member_counts.py` loads club ID and credentials from `config.ini` (you'll need to copy `config_dist.ini`, populate and rename to `config.ini`).
+It then retrieves and prints the number of active, expired and new club member counts from the club's Club Manager pages.